wp-plugins/easy-media-download/readme.txt

 == Description ==

-Easy Media Download allows your users to download digital media files from your website.
-It's lightweight and makes downloading easier.
+[Easy Media Download](http://noorsplugin.com/easy-media-download-plugin-for-wordpress/) is a free download manager for WordPress.
+It gives your users the ability to download digital media files from your website.
+The plugin is lightweight and makes downloading easier.
 You can create beautiful download button which instantly starts the download once clicked.

 = Features =

-* Create a quick download
+* Create quick downloads
-* Insert download button on your landing page
+* Insert download buttons into your landing page
 * Allow users to directly download in all file formats
 * Allow large file download (No limit on the file size)
 * Accept donations for your free digital downloads using PayPal